Coming Again to a Garden Near You: Basil Downy Mildew

 Participating county agents from across the state are now analyzing the data and plan to repeat the trial in 2022, implementing lessons learned from the pilot project in 2021.
 Involving MGVs in applied research and sharing the results with gardeners in local communities supports the NC State Extension Master Gardener program mission to connect people to horticulture through science-based education and outreach.

 For more information on basil downy mildew check out this fact sheet.
 We extend a special thanks to Johnny’s Selected Seed for donating seed of the BDM resistant varieties for this trial.

 Learn more about how you can be part of the NC State Extension Master Gardener program!

-Explore more examples of how volunteers with the Extension Master Gardener℠ program share their knowledge to help North Carolinians learn and grow.
+Read the 2021 Annual Report to explore more examples of how volunteers with the Extension Master Gardener℠ program share their knowledge to help North Carolinians learn and grow.